alyazharr/os212/links.md

 It really helps me to understand the markdown for writing and dress-up my GitHub page.
 All of this things is really just a new things for me :D Well, GSGS is really help and powerful for us to explore ourself without any limit, to the infinity and beyond !

 2. [Visual Metaphor](https://www.youtube.com/playlist?list=PLqoiDr4YpRdm_nzFhCDuj74P8ul5z7SdO)
-This link actually is from our lecturer, Mr. Rahmat, but it really helps to understand *_why do we need to learn Operating System, what is that ?_* which also stuck in my head for this past 2 weeks.
+This link actually is from our lecturer, Mr. Rahmat, but it really helps to understand *why do we need to learn Operating System and what is that ?* which also stuck in my head for this past 2 weeks.
 Hope it may clear your vision ! :D

-### entusiasta di imparare, amici! 🤓📚
+#### entusiasta di imparare, amici! 🤓📚
-### excited to learn, peeps! 🏃